DiAnna Schimek

 DiAnna Schimek (born March 21, 1940) is a politician from Nebraska who has served in the Nebraska Legislature and the Lincoln City Council.

 Personal life

 She was born on March 21, 1940, in Holdrege, Nebraska, and graduated from Alma High School in 1958.
-She attended Colorado Women's College and University of Nebraska-Lincoln and graduated from Kearney State College in 1963.
-She also did some graduate work at both the University of Nebraska-Lincoln and Kearney State College.
+She attended Colorado Women's College and the University of Nebraska and graduated from Kearney State College in 1963.
+She also did some graduate work at both the University of Nebraska and Kearney State College.
 She is a past member of boards of directors for the First Security National Bank, Women in Community Service Home for Girls, and Nebraska Repertory Theatre.
 She won the YWCA Tribute to Women Award in 1992.
 Her husband is named Herbert, and they have two children, Samuel Wolfgang and Saul William.

 Early political activity

 Schimek was a member of the Democratic National Committee from 1976 to 1988, and unsuccessfully ran for state treasurer in 1986.